apokryphus/advanced-combat-system/README.md

 - 1-Hand/2-Hand Hammer
 - Dettlaff/Bruxa/Alp
 - 1-Hand/2-Hand Axe

+Geralt's default moveset is available for use at any time.
+ACS allows compatibility with other mods that alter it.

 Each moveset comes with its own unique combos, abilities, and weapon arts.